oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_provisioning_by_cloning_db_from_gold_image_across_ads.md

     ```sh
     kubectl get pv -n shns
     ```
 2. Create a Block Volume Backup for this Block Volume, and use the OCID of the Block Volume Backup in the next step.
-This example uses `udsharding_shard_prov_clone_across_ads.yaml` to provision an Oracle Globally Distributed Database topology using Oracle Sharding controller with:
+This example uses `udsharding_shard_prov_clone_across_ads.yaml` to provision an Oracle Database sharding topology using Oracle Sharding controller with:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
-* Three Shard Database Pods: `shard1`, `shard2` and `shard3`
+* Three sharding Pods: `shard1`, `shard2` and `shard3`
 * One Catalog Pod: `catalog`
 * Namespace: `shns`
 * Database Cloning from the `BLOCK VOLUME FULL BACKUP` of the Persistent Volume which had the Gold Image.
 * OCID of the Block Volume Backup: `ocid1.volumebackup.oc1.phx.abyhqljrxtv7tu5swqb3lzc7vpzwbwzdktd2y4k2vjjy2srmgu2w7bqdftjq`
-* User-Defined Sharding is specified using `shardingType: USER`
+* User Defined Sharding is specified using `shardingType: USER`

 NOTE: In this case, the Persistent Volume with DB Gold Image was provisioned in the Availability Domain `PHX-AD-1`.
 The Shards and Catalog will be provisioned across multiple Availability Domains by cloning the database.